 Lower spot prices over the past month have attracted buyers

 mainly in China, the world's second biggest consumer of the

 Data from the International Monetary Fund (IMF) showed that

 Russia, Turkey and Kazakhstan were among the central banks

 buying gold in April, despite the metal's price fall, to

 The dollar index was still 0.1 percent lower, while

-European shares steadied as markets waited for more macro
+European shares steadied as markets were awaiting more macro

 economic data out of the United States to assess whether the